amacgregor/allanmacgregor/src/pages/articles/2020-04-05---learn-gleam-in-15-minutes/index.md

 ---
 title: Learn Gleam in 15 minutes
-date: "2020-04-05"
+date: '2020-04-05'
 layout: post
 draft: true
-path: "/posts/learn-gleam-in-15-minutes"
+path: '/posts/learn-gleam-in-15-minutes'
 category: Programming
 tags:
   - functional programming
   - programming
   - erlang
-description: "Gleam is a statically typed language for the Erlang VM that shows considerable promise"
+description: 'Gleam is a statically typed language for the Erlang VM that shows considerable promise'
 ---

 <!--Gleam is a statically typed language for the Erlang VM that shows considerable promise-->